LEJOG Revised (1)

 LAND’S END TO JOHN O’GROATS (LEJOG)

 Experience the UK’s most famous cycling route from your home.
-Our shorter, but arguably more scenic version challenges you to 21 stages, covering over 500km cycling from the most westerly point of the British Isles in John O’Groats up through England before entering Scotland and finishing at the most north east point of the UK, John O’Groats.
+Our shorter, but arguably more scenic version challenges you to 21 stages, covering over 500km cycling from the most westerly point of the British Isles in land’s end, up through England before entering Scotland and finishing at the most north east point of the UK, John O’Groats.

 All rides will open at 6am (GMT) on Saturday 9th November, you have until Sunday 2nd Feb (Midnight GMT) to complete them all and earn your virtual LEJOG badge.